-Mr. Tung Chee Hwa, GBM
+Mr. TUNG Chee Hwa, GBM

-Mr. Tung Chee Hwa is the Vice Chairman of the Twelfth National Committee of the Chinese People’s Political Consultative Conference, People’s Republic of China.
-He is the Founding Chairman of the China-United States Exchange Foundation and Our Hong Kong Foundation.
-Prior to these appointments, Mr. Tung served as First Chief Executive of the Hong Kong Special Administrative Region (“HKSAR”), People’s Republic of China from July 1997 to March 2005.
+Mr Tung Chee Hwa was a Vice Chairman of the Tenth to the Thirteenth National Committee of the Chinese People’s Political Consultative Conference, People’s Republic of China.
+From July 1997 to March 2005, Mr Tung served as the first Chief Executive of the Hong Kong Special Administrative Region (“HKSAR”), People’s Republic of China.
+He is also Founding Chairman of the China-United States Exchange Foundation and Our Hong Kong Foundation.

-Mr. Tung is married to Betty Chiu Hung Ping.
+Mr Tung is married to Betty Chiu Hung Ping.
 They have three children and nine grandchildren.